sebastian-bechtold/kotlin-event-bus/README.md

 # kotlin-event-bus
-A ultra-lightweight event bus written in Kotlin
+A ultra-lightweight event bus written in Kotlin, making use of Kotlin's first-class functions feature.